 Lassco Ropewalk Salvage and Reclamation Shop Stock

 The Lassco Shop is in Arch 37.
 The other arches house their timber and carpentry workshops.
 You can view some beautiful reclaimed wood in the shop.
-Lassco is UK’s prime supplier of reclaimed flooring so this is the place to visit if you’re after authentic wooden floor boards.
-They also sell a wide range of timbers in block, strip and board styles and can even make new product distressed if you so wish.
+Lassco is UK’s prime supplier of reclaimed flooring, so this is the place to visit if you’re after authentic wooden floorboards.
+They also sell a wide range of timbers in a block, strip and board styles and can even make new floorboards distressed if you so wish.

 Reclaimed Wood Floorboards

-You will also find a descent stock of original tiles.
+You will also find a decent stock of original tiles.
 These include reclaimed Spanish encaustic to French farmhouse pattern varieties, glazed terracotta types, midnight blue Moroccan examples and Victorian quarry tiles.

 Furniture varies from antique chairs in various styles to rustic wooden seating and mid-century modern originals.
 You can also bag yourself a metal and glass industrial cabinet or a fabulous sideboard.
-Industrial tanner’s carts, art deco drinks trolleys, granary tables and display cabinets are ready for you to buy.
+Industrial tanner’s carts, art deco drinks trolleys, granary tables and display cabinets.

 Zinc Bath Tub